IllusionMods/KeelPlugins/README.md

 Another feature in this plugin is H animation matching.
 By selecting a male and a female, and then clicking on an H anim in the list while holding the ctrl key, the plugin will automatically choose the right H animation based on their sex.

+#### ClothingStateMenuX
+Adds options to edit chara clothing states and current outfit to the maker sidebar.
+Accessories might come later.

 #### DefaultParamEditor
 Allows editing default settings for character/scene parameters such as eye blinking or shadow density.
 This only affects parameters that make sense to be saved.